 To fix this problem we must all immediately review our school curricula at all levels because the denigration of other religions occurs in many forms.
 Not only is it taught in classes about religion, but also in literature, in civics and especially in the teaching of history.
-There is only one truly proper and honorable way to ensure that are school curricula represent the religious other fairly.
+There is only one truly proper and honorable way to ensure that school curricula represent the religious other fairly.
 That is to include representatives of other religious faiths in the committees or boards that review and create curricular materials.
 How do I know that when I teach about Christianity in a history class or in a class about religion that I am teaching accurately and without prejudice?
-How do I know that I am not in some way dishonoring Muslims or Islam in the way in which I teach about Jewish life in the Muslim world?
+How do I know that I am not in some way dishonoring Muslims or Islam in the way in which I teach the history of Jews living in the Muslim world?

 I will tell you an inspiring story.
 I am a Jewish educator.
 I teach rabbinical students - young people who will become rabbis and leaders in their Jewish communities.
 And I teach professional Jewish educators who teach and administer hundreds of schools that teach many thousands off Jewish children.
 Never did I consider whether or not our school curricula should be approved by Christians and Muslims, even though we teach modules about Christianity and Islam in many of our schools.
 Then one day during a period in which I was giving lectures in Singapore, a Muslim company that makes educational curricula for Muslim schools invited me to review the module that they had developed about Jews and Judaism.
 They wanted me, as a Jew and a rabbi, to make sure that this group was not inadvertently presenting the materials inaccurately.
-From that day onward, I have been teaching the necessity of having Jewish curricula approved by member of other faiths before it can be presented to our children.
+From that day onward, I have been arguing that curricula regarding other religions taught in Jewish schools must be approved by members of other faiths before it can be presented to our children.

 We want to teach our children to love our religion and our religious tradition deeply.
 It is unethical and sinful to do this at the expense of other religions.
-Children must be taught that while they can and should love their own religion and religious tradition deeply and have all the right to believe in the unique truth and extraordinary particularity of their religion, they must also accept that other religious faiths are legitimate expressions of the human quest to understand God and the human condition.
+Children must be taught that while they can and should love their own religion and religious tradition deeply, and while they have all the right to believe in the unique truth and extraordinary particularity of their religion, they must also accept that other religious faiths are legitimate and honorable expressions of the human quest to understand God and the human condition.

 Anyone who is a true believer in one's own religion believes that one's own religion is true or is at least on the path to truth.
 Most believers earnestly believe that their faith is a better faith than the faiths of others.
 That is acceptable because it is one's own personal belief.
 But it is not acceptable to teach that one's faith is right because another faith is wrong.
-Only after we all accept the responsibility to go beyond platitudes and actually ensure that our school curricula are responsible will we be able to come to a better understanding and promote harmony.
-This is, after all, one of the major purposes of religion.
+Only after we all accept the responsibility to go beyond platitudes and actually ensure that our school curricula are responsible will we be able to come to a better understanding and promote harmony, justice and peace.
+This is, after all, the purpose of religion.